 At Hul le Kes we believe in the human ability of caretaking, creation, empathy and aesthetics.
 Our full team of people aims for a world where character of both people and products can be found within the imperfection.
 Where beauty is shown through love and transience.
 Positive dynamics, purpose, equal opportunities and a holistic view on our world will open the doors to a better world; a renewed system.

-At Hul le Kes Privé you can make an appointment for a private shopping moment, it is like a store, but with more attention to our consumers, our products and both of their needs.
-Hul le Kes Privé is also a platform for designers and initiatives working on upcycling, circular practices, alternative systems and new narratives within fashion and design.
-Our Hul le Kes Privé studio is also available for photoshoots and events.
+By special request there is the opportunity for you can make an appointment for a private shopping moment at Hul le Kes Store.
+The Hul le Kes flagship store is also a platform for designers and initiatives working on upcycling, circular practices, alternative systems and new narratives within fashion and design.
+Our Hul le Kes store is also available for photoshoots and events.
 Find out more here or contact us for more information.

 All Hul le Kes items are carefully thought of and made by our own employees in our own Manufacturing Studio in Arnhem.
 This offers more than transparency alone, it allows us to bring back a profession nearly extinct in Western Europe.
 Apart from making garments the company offers a place for recovery, craftsmanship and creativity.